krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

   - __after CloudFront receives the response__ from the origin, origin response,
   - __before CloudFront forwards the response__ to the viewer and that's called the viewer response.

-### Amazon Route 53

-Amazon Route 53 automatically creates the Name Server (NS) and Start of Authority (SOA) records for the hosted zones.

-The Alias record is a Route 53 specific record type.
-The Alias is pointed to the DNS name of the service.
-Alias records work like a CNAME record in that you can map one DNS name (e.g. example.com) to another ‘targetʼ DNS name (e.g. elb1234.elb.amazonaws.com).
-An Alias record can be used for resolving apex / naked domain names (e.g. example.com rather than sub.example.com).
-A CNAME record canʼt be used for resolving apex / naked domain names.

-### Amazon S3 and Glacier

-A bucket owner can grant cross-account permissions to another AWS account (or users in an account) to upload objects.
-- The AWS account that uploads the objects owns them.
-- The bucket owner does not have permissions on objects that other accounts own, however:
-  - The bucket owner pays the charges.
-  - The bucket owner can deny access to any objects regardless of ownership

-You can use the AWS Policy Generator to create a bucket policy for your Amazon S3 bucket.

-Bucket and object permissions are independent of each other.

-#### Transfer acceleration

-Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and your Amazon S3 bucket.

-S3 Transfer Acceleration leverages Amazon CloudFrontʼs globally distributed AWS Edge Locations.

-Transfer acceleration is as secure as a direct upload to S3

-Must use one of the following endpoints:
-- .s3-accelerate.amazonaws.com.
-- .s3-accelerate.dualstack.amazonaws.com (dual-stack option)

-__Cross Region Replication requires versioning__ to be enabled on the source and destination buckets.

-__Replication is 1:1__ (one source bucket, to one destination bucket).
-You can configure __separate S3 Lifecycle rules on the source and destination buckets__.

-#### Static Websites

-You can use a custom domain name with S3 using a __Route 53 Alias record__.

-When using a custom domain name the __bucket name must be the same as the domain name__.

-__Does not support HTTPS/SSL__

-Only supports __GET and HEAD requests__ on objects.

-To enable website hosting on a bucket, specify:
-- An __Index document__ (default web page).
-- Error document (optional).

 ### Architecture Patterns